Hufsah-Ashraf/ti-SNPs_detection/README.md

-# tiSNPs Detection
+# tiSNPs (toggling-indicating SNPs) detection

-## Pipeline to analyse inversions for recurrence by identifying SNPs discrepant with a single event origin.
+## Pipeline to analyze inversions for recurrence by identifying SNPs discrepant with a single event origin

 This workflow uses [Snakemake](https://bitbucket.org/snakemake/snakemake) to execute all steps in order.
 Before running the pipeline, the file paths should be added to Snakefile.json: